badmrfrosty/OpenSMTPD-book/src/chapters/1010_Introduction.md

 was standardized in the late 70s.
 It started gaining traction during the 80s as more and more machines became permanently connected, progressively deprecating UUCP as the protocol of choice for exchanging e-mail.
-In the 90s,
-with internet service providers and mail hosting companies handing addresses to everyone with an internet access, the SMTP protocol became so widespread that it became the media of choice to exchange messages worldwide.
+In the 1990s, internet service providers and mail hosting companies began providing email addresses to anyone with internet access.
+This widespread adoption of the SMTP protocol made it the preferred method for exchanging messages globally, regardless of instant messenger compatibility.
-Not everyone shared the same instant messenger but everyone with an internet access had an e-mail address that could be reached by anyone else.

 Estimates claim that today +350 billions emails are exchanged around the world daily between +3.1 billions mailboxes owned by +2 billion people<sup>[1](#1)</sup>.
 That's roughly one person out of three for the entire population of our planet (Earth at the time of this writing).